-Maximum Time Frame
+Maximum Time Frame (MTF)

-Students are expected to complete a degree/certificate within a maximum time frame of 150% of the published length of that of that program.
+Students are expected to complete a degree/certificate within a maximum time frame (MTF) of 150% of the published length of that program.

 To determine how many credits a student may attempt for a given program, multiply the number of credits required to complete the program by 150%.

-For instance, if a program requires 73 credit hours to graduate, a student must complete their program within 109 credit hours (73 x 1.5 =109).
+For instance, if a program requires 64 credit hours to graduate, a student must complete their program within 96 credit hours ( $64 \times 1.5 = 96$ ).

 Students will be notified when they have attempted a number of credit hours equivalent to 100% of their curriculum.
-If the student has not completed all courses necessary for graduation at 150% of their curriculum, their financial aid will be terminated and they may appeal for additional financial aid funds if they are required to take more credit hours than are listed in the catalog.
+If the student has not completed all courses necessary for graduation at 150% of their curriculum, their financial aid will be terminated.
+The student may appeal for additional financial aid funds if they are required to take more credit hours than are listed in the catalog.

 Transfer credit hours are counted into the formula.
 Students who transfer more credit hours than are applicable to their program should complete an appeal.

 All appeals for MTF should include the MTF appeal e-form and a progress review e-form completed by their academic advisor.

-Once a student graduates from one program, they are no longer eligible for financial aid.
+After a student graduates from one program, they are no longer eligible for financial aid.
 Students who wish to complete another degree or certificate must appeal.